Apply For a Seed Grant

 How Much Do We Fund?

-Expanded Powered by Pablove Seed Grants provide $100,000 in direct costs for 2 years of funding.
+Powered by Pablove OMS Grants provide up to $100,000 in direct costs for two (2) years of funding for research focusing on opsoclonus myoclonus syndrome.
 Upon timely submission of the required deliverables, an additional 5% of the award amount (up to $5,000) will be provided to the sponsoring institutions to cover indirect costs (F&A) at the end of the grant’s performance period.

 What Can the Funds Be Used For?